zhaosjason/hw4/part_1.md

 **(b)** Assume a primary B+-tree index on `emp(ssn)`, and fill factor of 1.
 How many page accesses will the query cost?

-It will be helpful to compute
+It will be helpful to compute (you only need to submit the final cost)

 * Number of leaf pages
 * Fan out